 How to make your nomination

-Nominations for this year’s awards should be received by the Town Clerk no later than Sunday 1 March.
-Forms are available from the Council office in there Library building or by clicking here.
+Nominations for this year’s awards should be received by the Town Clerk no later than 5pm Friday 30 June.
+Forms are available from the Council office in the Library building or you can complete this online form.

 The judging and the presentation